ryukaizen/otp-example/README.md

 3. Replace the password with the generated app password (a sixteen-digit password).

 ### Note:
-This is just my college assignment for Software Engineering subject.
+This is just my college assignment for the Software Engineering subject.
 I'm in no way responsible for whatever you do with it.